Franz Kamphaus: Limburg

 In 1999 Kamphaus was the only German bishop who opposed the pope in the matter of Schwangerschaftskonfliktberatung, the counseling of pregnant women in difficult situations.
 In his diocese, women were able to receive "Beratungsscheine" (certificates after counseling) which made unpunished abortions possible.
 He said that prayer and meditation helped him to take the side of the women in need, against the pope.
-A papal decision of 8 March 2002 "stripped the bishop of his authority over the counseling centers in the Limburg diocese."
+A letter from the pope received by Kamphaus on 7 March 2002 stripped the bishop from his responsibilities for the counseling in his diocese.
 Kamphaus said: "I am still convinced that our way of counselling women would save the lives of many more children".
-He also commented that the Vatican's action would leave a "deep wound" in the German diocese, but said that he had concluded his resignation would not help to heal that wound.
-Instead, he said, he would continue to act as bishop, "wounded but unbroken" by the unusual disciplinary measure.
 A private association, "Donum vitae", took over the counseling, as in other dioceses before.